 As mentioned earlier, the International Headache Society does not recognize ocular migraine as a specific migraine type.
 However, if you are experiencing visual symptoms of migraine, you may be suffering from migraine with aura or retinal migraine, which is a rare type of migraine.

-The International Headache Society’s definition of retinal migraine includes:
+The International Headache Society describes retinal migraine as: